h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - **Auto**: Automatically detect header types.
 - **First row contains column names**: Specify heading as column names.
 - **First row contains data**: Specify heading as data.
+This option is selected by default.

 Select any necessary additional options:

 - **Enable single quotes as a field quotation character**: Treat single quote marks (also known as apostrophes) in the data as a character, rather than an enum.
+This option is not selected by default.
 - **Delete on done**: Check this checkbox to delete the imported data after parsing.
+This option is selected by default.

 A preview of the data displays in the "Data Preview" section.
 After making your selections, click the **Parse** button.